County public safety director retiring

 Strobel in the top position will be paid the base rate of the director’s position at $57,500.
 His salary as deputy was $46,942.

 He started out working in the county as the Region 13 Task Force assistant under a grant in 2005.
-Two years later, he became a 911 dispatcher, and worked his way up to deputy director over the 911 center, and ultimately to the position of deputy director of Emergency Management and Public Safety in 2017.
+Two years later, he became a 911 dispatcher, and worked his way up to shift supervisor in the 911 center in 2009, and Parish promoted him to the position of deputy director of Emergency Management and Public Safety in 2017.

 His public service includes being a member of the Shenango Area Fire District and the Neshannock Township Volunteer Fire Department.